Quickstart

 Benefits

-The MCP Server integration in Wherobots Cloud allows for:- Intelligent Catalog Exploration: Discover and understand your available datasets through natural language queries
+The MCP Server integration in Wherobots Cloud allows for:- Intelligent Catalog Exploration: Discover and understand the schemas of your available datasets through natural language queries

 Before you start